and Irritable Bowel Syndrome

 are off site references, save where noted

-As many as 70% of fibromyalgia sufferers, have IBS.
+70% of Fibromyalgia sufferers, have IBS.
 We are very familiar with it.
 The making a bee line to the bathroom, especially after eating, to the point where eating, becomes something we are almost afraid of doing.
 Which is stressful and therefore not helping, but it can be hard to avoid feeling that way, if nearly every time you put food in your mouth, you pay a price in pain and aggravation.

 causes contractions of the colon,